-By Chung Heng Han, Vice President, Systems, Oracle JAPAC & EMEA
+By Chung Heng Han, Senior Vice President, Systems, EMEA & JAPAC, Oracle

 As the world becomes increasingly data driven, enterprise data has never been more important to companies.
 No wonder areas like cyber security spending are on the rise.
 A recent Oracle KPMG Threat Report showed that 89 percent surveyed expect their organisation to increase cyber security investments in the next fiscal year.
 And the stakes are getting higher.

 Consider, for example, the impact of the European Union (EU) General Data Protection Regulation (GDPR), which applies to any company that holds information about EU residents.
 One of its requirements is “the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident.”
 Noncompliance is not an option, with fines as high as €20 million (about US$21 million) or four percent of annual revenue, whichever is larger.